kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 > ## `Import into a sqlite database`
 ---------------------------------
 >Databases are a great way to manage large datasets and handle data filtering, sorting and grouping.
 Sqlite is commonly used with R as it is easily transferable with the R code.
 We are not going to learn sqlite today, but there are some great Carpentries tutorials to get you started, including the [Introduction to sqlite](https://swcarpentry.github.io/sql-novice-survey/).
+Let's step through a few commands to see how easy it is to take a CSV file and create a sqlite database.
-> Let's step through a few commands to see how easy it is to take a CSV file and create a sqlite database.
+{: .callout}

 ~~~
 sqlite3 globi.db